antleaf/doapr/webroot/content/repositories/earth-prints-repository.md

   web products.
 academic_applicant_only: 'No'
 accepted_content_formats: All supported formats are available on this page
-accepted_content_language: All languages are supported, but English title and abstract are mandatory
+accepted_content_languages: All languages are supported, but English title and abstract are mandatory
 accepted_content_level: Research or scholary content
 accepted_content_types: Articles, working papers, preprints, technical reports, conference